Global Health Insurance Card

 Frontier Workers

-Living north, working south – are not entitled to a GHIC as they are insured by an EU country (paying PRSI in Ireland).
-They should contact the HSE and request an Irish EHIC.
+Living north, working south – People living in Northern Ireland and working in the Republic of Ireland are generally not entitled to a GHIC, as they are insured through Ireland (for example, by paying PRSI contributions).
+They should contact the HSE to apply for an Irish EHIC.

 This webpage is for general information purposes only and while we endeavour to keep it up-to-date, errors may occur.
 It is very important that you check with the relevant body to ensure the information is current and is applicable to your situation.